yongminyan/html5-browser-editor/README.md

 Some future work in my mind:

 1. Add threads into the backend
-2. remove the sockets between
+2. remove the sockets, try other IPC (pipes, shared memeory, .etc)
-3. refactoring the ugly parts of the code
+3. refactoring the ugly and hard coded parts of the code